nmanich/small-ebird-scripts/README.md

 species-per-checklist - Returns the number of species on each checklist.

+s-rank - Pulls specific species and certain columns, and outputs one csv per species.

 split-by-county - Splits the download into separate files by county (could be modified to do a file per species, or any other column).

 split-EBD-by-family - Splits the EBD download into separate csv files by bird family.